Your buying guide for the best cheap headphones in 2017

-Circumaural is another way of saying that a pair of headphones totally enclose the ears they’re worn over.
+Circumaural is another way of saying that a pair of headphones totally enclose the ears they’re worn over - typically known as over-ear.
 The advantage to this is lots of bass and good isolation from outside noise.
 And, because the speakers are effectively sealed against the wearer’s head, there’s minimal sound leakage.

-The drawback is always size: circumaural headsets are very big and very heavy, and are always worth trying on before committing to.
+The drawback is always size: over-ear headsets are very big and very heavy, and are always worth trying on before committing to.